-The brochure entitled Low-grade gliomas contains comprehensive information about this disease.
+The brochure Low-grade gliomas contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Gliomas are caused by a developmental error in a (progenitor) cell of the supporting cells of the brain.
 Probably something is changed in the DNA in the nucleus of the cell.
 The cause of that change is unknown.
 Some children have neurofibromatosis type I, a condition whereby tumors can develop in the nervous system.

 Children with an optic glioma almost always have vision problems: either their vision is blurred or it is reduced.
 Some children have eye movement disorders or misaligned eyes.
 A tumor at the junction of the optic nerves can flatten the pituitary gland and or the hypothalamus, resulting in hormone disorders such as restricted growth, early puberty or obesity.

 How are opticus gliomas diagnosed?

 Children with an opticus glioma are treated according to a protocol drawn up by national and international experts.
 The treatment can consist of chemotherapy, surgery and in some instances radiotherapy, and depends, among other things, on the symptoms, the location, the age of the child and the possible occurrence of neurofibromatosis I. For some children, treatment is put on hold, in which case they are closely monitored, undergo regular MRI scans and get regular eye check-ups.
 The brain tumor working group, comprising all the specialists involved, carefully considers what is best for your child: wait and see or more treatment.
 If follow-up treatment is required, it is usually chemotherapy.
 If the tumor does not respond well to chemotherapy, surgery can be an option.
 It is not possible to remove the whole tumor without causing blindness or hormone deficiency.
 The aim of the treatment is to get the tumor under control.
 Older children sometimes receive radiotherapy.

 Chance of recovery